Regent's Park College, Oxford: Buildings

 Regent's Park College is located just off St Giles' in the heart of Oxford, near St Cross College and St John's College.
 The site is based around a large neoclassical quadrangle (as seen in the adjacent picture).
 The quadrangle is well known for the extensive Virginia creeper which covers most of the buildings.
 On the south side of the quad are the college entrance and lodge.
 On the west side is the Hall, with two Ionic columns flanking the main entrance to the room.
 The names "Thomas Helwys" and "William Carey" are carved on either side of the glass door leading into the Hall.
 Thomas Helwys was a religious refugee in Holland and returned to England to start the first Baptist church.
 William Carey was a missionary to India and inspired the foundation of the Baptist Missionary Society in 1792.

 The college also owns seventeenth- and eighteenth-century houses which face out onto St. Giles' as well as more recent developments, such as Wheeler Robinson House, which is used for third-year accommodation, and Gould House and Angus House, both of which are used either for undergraduates or tutors.
 All undergraduate accommodation is on-site, or less than a three-minute walk away from the main college buildings.
 The college also makes use of some central University accommodation provisions for postgraduates, notably the Castle Mill development in North Oxford and some houses in Wellington Square.

 Helwys Hall

-Helwys Hall, known affectionately by some in the undergraduate community as Hell Hall or, more rarely, Hell Hole, is an imposing room with a very high ceiling clad in Canadian pine.
 Helwys Hall is home to a series of portraits which, taken together, present a brief history of the college.
 Most of the former principals' portraits are displayed including a recent portrait of Professor Paul Fiddes and Dr. Robert Ellis.
 There are also portraits of Joshua Marshman, Hannah Marshman, William Carey, and Willam Ward who were all missionaries to India and Andrew Fuller who was a missionary and first secretary of the Baptist Missionary Society.
 Helwys Hall was completely renovated in 2009 with a gift to the college's Annual Fund from an anonymous donor.